vippsas/vipps-psp-api/vipps-psp-api.md

 Because of this, the updated status is only visible in Vipps the next day.

-**Please note:** The batch update is _not_ run in the test environment, as there are some technical details preventing it from bein run in the same way as in the production environment.
+**Please note:** The batch update is _not_ run in the test environment, as there are some technical details preventing it from being run in the same way as in the production environment.

 ## Cancelling pending transactions